parkerHayden/iOS-Workout-Shortcut/README.md

     You can get any .gif file for any exercise you would like, but if you want a consistant style of gif like I did, I would recommend using <a href="https://github.com/ExerciseDB/exercisedb-api" target="_blank">ExerciseDB</a> and their <a href="https://www.exercisedb.dev/docs" target="_blank">V1 API Playground</a> to search for a gif of (mostly) any exercise.

   <h3>Timer GIF</h3>
     Originally, I wanted a timer of 20 seconds for my rest period.
 I found it difficult to find a timer for that amount of time, so I decided to write some Python code that would make the gif for me.
+Note that this code does not run directly on your phone — I ran this on my computer, generated the gif, and then sent it to my phone to store in the  Exercises directory.

 ```python
 from PIL import Image, ImageDraw, ImageFont